pantheon-systems/example-drops-8-composer/README.md

 #### Automated Test Scripts `.ci/tests`
 Scripts that run automated tests.
 Feel free to add or remove scripts here depending on your testing needs.

+#### Github Actions Workflows `.ci/.github`
+This folder should be copied to .github folder in root to enable Github Actions.
+Also, some secrets need to be added to Github Actions configuration.

 **Static Testing** `.ci/test/static` and `tests/unit`
 Static tests analyze code without executing it.
 It is good at detecting syntax error but not functionality.